Proposals Keep Getting Rejected: What's Actually Wrong

 The data will prove that the qualification works.

-Expected result: Your next 5 qualified proposals will close at 60-80% instead of 18%, not because you improved your proposals, but because you stopped sending them to people who weren’t ready to buy.
+The expected result is simple: your next 5 qualified proposals will close at 60–80% instead of 18%, not because you improved your proposals, but because you stopped sending them to people who weren’t ready to buy.

-But if you want the complete sales system that prevents this and builds predictable revenue from first touch to signed contract:
+This solves the immediate problem—proposals getting rejected because you’re sending them too early in the process.
+But if you want a complete sales system that prevents this and builds predictable revenue from first touch to signed contract, you’ll need a structured framework behind every stage.

 The Repeatable Sale shows you how to turn one yes into ten without more pitching by systematizing every step of your sales process so you’re never guessing what to say or when to say it.